lisahligono/PLUS_softwaredev_2023_Ligono/A4/Readme.md

 Loading the Satellite Image: The load_data() function loads the Sentinel-2 satellite image of Bintang Bolong and lists all available bands within the image.
 Calculating the MVI: The calculated_mvi() function calculates the Mangrove Vegetation Index (MVI) using specific bands, such as the Near-infrared (B8), Green (B3), and Short-wave infrared 1 (B11).
 The index is calculated based on the formula (B8 - B3) / (B11 - B3).
 Plotting the Results: The plot_mvi() function visualizes the MVI results using a colormap.
-The resulting plot shows the spatial distribution of mangrove coverage in Bintang Bolong, allowing for a comprehensive understanding of the mangrove ecosystem's extent and density.

 <h2>Getting Started</h2>

 To replicate this project and perform MVI analysis for Bintang Bolong in The Gambia, follow these steps:

-Clone the project repository: git clone https://github.com/yourusername/bintang-bolong-mvi-analysis.git Install the required dependencies: pip install rasterio matplotlib Update the file paths in the code to match your local environment.
+Clone the project repository: git clone (https://github.com/lisahligono/PLUS_softwaredev_2023_Ligono.git) Install the mvi.yml file provided
+Update the file paths in the code to match your local environment.
 Run the notebook or script to execute the MVI analysis and generate the results.
 Explore and interpret the MVI analysis results to gain insights into the mangrove coverage in Bintang Bolong.